kenjikatahira/Mintree/README.md

 # Mintree

-### Mintree is a simple tool that allows You to create a bio page to share multiple links (like Linktree) using Notion Tables.
+### Mintree is a simple tool that allows You to create a bio page to share multiple scheduled links (like Linktree) using Notion Tables, Nextjs and Chakra-ui.
-Made with Nextjs, Chakra-ui and Notion api.

 [Live Example](https://mintreeapp.vercel.app/)